dedunu/tech/_posts/2012-10-03-are-you-going-to-save-space-using-bit_3.md

 ---
 layout: post
-title: Are you going to save space using Bit Data Type? - Part 2
+title: "Are you going to save space using Bit Data Type? - Part 2"
 ---

 [Yesterday I wrote a post with the same title](https://www.dedunu.info/2012/10/are-you-going-to-save-space-using-bit.html).
 In that post I mentioned using char(1) is also the same as using a one-bit column in the table.
 But it is from the perspective of storage space.
 But using numbers is less burden to the Database engine.
 It means using 1 and 0 is better than using ‘Y’ and ‘N’.
 Also in comparing data or in sorting data, it is easier.